Linux Notes: leapp (migration tool)

 • in a second case I was warned about no available update for OpenSSL-devel which was version locked to OpenSSL which was going to be replaced

-• the solution was to yum erase OpenSSL-devel then restart leapp upgrade
+• the solution was to yum erase openssl-devel then restart leapp upgrade

 • in a third case I was warned about no available update for Make-devel which was version locked to Make which was going to be replaced

-• the solution was to yum erase Make-devel then restart leapp upgrade
+• the solution was to yum erase make-devel then restart leapp upgrade

 • If you see any "Curl (60)" errors then you will need to do the following ugly hack: